 - Students must settle any outstanding fines and payments at the end of each semester or before end of the programme.
 Failure to comply with the procedure will result in the borrowing privileges being suspended in the following semester or certificate will be hold before the convocation ceremony.

 - Biographical information, including name, address, staff or student identification number, program or department affiliation, contact information and barcode number for all current students and staff

 - Items currently loaned out

-- History of fines, fees, book replacement and processing charges
+- History of fines, book replacement and processing fee charges

 - Those who do not comply by the rules may be asked to leave the library by a member of the library staff or security personnel and their names forwarded to the School Disciplinary Board for further action.

-- The Chief Librarian may amend the Rules and Regulations as and when necessary.
+- The Head Librarian may amend the Rules and Regulations as and when necessary.

 - The main purpose of these rules is to safeguard the common interest of all users and to enable the library to carry out its functions as efficiently as possible.
-Failure to observe the rules can lead to disqualification.
+Failure to observe the rules can lead to disqualification or other disciplinary action.

 - Not withstanding anything contained in these rules, the decision of the authorities of the University/College shall be final and binding on all members.

 Library Pay Terms and Conditions